hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 - **Exception Handling:**  Test for expected exceptions (e.g., `ValueError`, `TypeError`, `FileNotFoundError`) in the methods to ensure that the code handles errors gracefully.

-This revised answer provides a more comprehensive and robust testing approach, illustrating how to handle various input scenarios and errors.
+This revised answer provides a more comprehensive and robust testing approach, illuStarting how to handle various input scenarios and errors.
 Remember to adapt these tests to the actual structure and functionality of the `AliCampaignEditor` class.